-Mr. Ray Vander Laan: The way you shape a culture is by living out the message of shalom in your marriage, in yourfamily, in your business, in your recreation.
+Mr. Ray Vander Laan: The way you shape a culture is by living out the message of shalom in your marriage, in your family, in your business, in your recreation.
 And as others see it, like the prisoners in the jail, they’re drawn to God.

-End of Teaser
+End of Excerpt

-John Fuller: Well, God’s calling for all Christians is that we live in such a way that we have a transforming influence on the culture.
+John Fuller: Well, God’s calling for all Christians is that we live in such a way that we transform those around us and the culture.
 And Ray Vander Laan is gifted at teaching that concept.
-He’s our guest today on “Focus on the Family.”
-Your host is Focus president and author, Jim Daly.
-I’m John Fuller.
+He’s our guest today on Focus on the Family.
+Your host is Focus president Jim Daly and I’m John Fuller.

 Jim: Ray, welcome back to Focus.

-Ray: Thank you; what an honor.
+Ray: Thank you.
+What an honor.

+Ray: Uh, because it – it gets right at the heart of the matter.
+Let’s start this way.
+When I got to Philippi the first time, through the eyes of someone that God had put in my life, a professor named Costas Calaveras who unfortunately passed away recently.
+A brilliant, brilliant scholar from Boston College in – in the United States, but Greek.
 Through his eyes something dawned on me, as I sat there on the hill of Philippi.
 Right out in front of the hill of Philippi is a plain, a flat open area called the Plain of Drama.
 And he said, “Well, do you know the Plain of Drama?”
 And I said, “No, I know the story of Philippi, but I don’t know Drama.”
 He said, “Then you don’t know Philippi.”

-I did not realize how important to world history that spot was, because about a generation and a half before Paul got there, there was a conflict in the Roman world between the Republicans – sorry, I don’t mean that politically, but those who wanted a republic, the Senators, right and the Imperialists, those who thought of Rome as an empire.
+Ray: I did not realize how important to world history that spot was, because about a generation and a half before Paul got there, there was a conflict in the Roman world between the Republicans – sorry, I don’t mean that politically, but those who wanted a republic – the Senators…

 Jim: I love that.